qiskit-community/may4_challenge_exercises/README.md

 ## Where is the conversation happening?

 There is a channel (`#ibm-quantum-challenge`) dedicated to the Challenge in [Qiskit Slack](http://qisk.it/slack).
 Join the conversation!

+## Feedback about the challenge

+If you participated in the IBM Quantum Challenge and would like to give us feedback, please fill out this 2-minute survey: https://qiskit.typeform.com/to/qgdGVl